mondoohq/cnquery/README.md

 ## What’s next?

-There are so many things cnquery can do!
-Gather information about your fleet, find tool-sprawl across systems, run incident response, share data with auditors… cnquery is nearly limitless in capabilities.
+There are so many things `cnquery` can do!
+Gather information about your fleet, find tool-sprawl across systems, run incident response, share data with auditors… `cnquery` is nearly limitless in capabilities.

 Explore:
 - The Query Hub
 - [MQL introduction](https://mondoohq.github.io/mql-intro/index.html)
 - [MQL resource packs](https://mondoo.com/docs/references/mql/)
 - [cnspec](https://github.com/mondoohq/cnspec), our open source, cloud-native security scanner
-- Using cnquery with Mondoo

 Our goal is to become the API for your entire infrastructure.
 Join our [community](https://github.com/orgs/mondoohq/discussions) today and let’s grow it together!